+The LGA requires all Councils to have adopted a SEP by 1 December 2014.
+If adopted today, the Council will have met this requirement.
 The final SEP will then be included in the Council's Long Term Plan.

 POLICY STATUS: